 The Alberta monitoring network provides core information for the evaluation of long-term trends and inter-relationships of air quality in the province.
 Alberta Environment is responsible for conducting province-wide monitoring.

 Clean Air Information is a valuable resource to Albertans.
-Each page below includes links to more detailed information available from:
+Each page below includes links to more detailed information available from other important groups in air quality management:

 - Alberta Environment and Parks